GithubSafa/Web_Scraping_Project/README.md

-# Web_Scraping_Project
+# Web_Scraping
-Extract Data from a leading e-commerce platform in Tunisia
+In this lab you will perform the following:

+-Extract information from a given web site
+-Write the scraped data into a csv file.